A lot of people often ask questions like, is growing Cabbage in a container possible if you don’t have a backyard garden?

 Slugs:

-Slugs are slimy-looking worms that can do a lot of harm to your Cabbage plant by making huge holes in the leaves or devouring most of the leaves as a whole.
+Slugs are slimy-looking worms that can do a lot of harm to your cabbage plant by making huge holes in the leaves or devouring most of the leaves as a whole.

-Cabbages that are planted without transplanting take approximately (4 – 6 months) to harvest which is equal to 90 – 180 days.
+Cabbages that are planted without transplanting take approximately 4–6 months to harvest, which is equal to 90–180 days.

-This way they can alleviate the use of chemicals on the leafy green vegetable Cabbage that can be harmful to your health.
+This way, they can alleviate the use of chemicals on the leafy green vegetable cabbage that can be harmful to your health.

 Related Read: Can Peas Grow in a Container?